colindresj/cljs-for-js-devs-starter/README.md

 nil
 ```

-Now, do it again, but this time keep an idea on your browser's console.
+Now, do it again, but this time keep an eye on your browser's console.
 Amazingly, you'll see the string `"Hi"` printed there as well.

 Now, add a function to your core namespace: